-Evergreen is nothing without our team of dedicated professionals who share a heartfelt love for our community, respect for our agricultural heritage, and an unwavering belief in the power of education to transform lives.
+Evergreen is nothing without our team of dedicated professionals who share a heartfelt love for our community and its history, respect for our agricultural heritage, and an unwavering belief in the power of education to transform lives.
 Our main team of volunteers and contractors include:

 JANICE KEENE, Volunteer, Founder & Director